-Experience a CAS trip Cambodia style.
-Explore Siem Reap’s legendary temples and ruins, taking sketches of them on site.
-Take a jungle bike ride leading you along ancient walls and towards hidden treasures.
-Work with the Trash Rehashing team to learn about the power of recycling and create your own souvenirs.
+This CAS trip allows students to explore Siem Reap’s legendary temples and ruins, take a jungle bike ride leading you along ancient walls and towards hidden treasures and work with the Trash Rehashing team to learn about the power of recycling and create your own souvenirs.

 Other activities on this adventure include visiting Siem Reap’s floating village, participating in a reforestation project, learning circus skills in a workshop and visiting a butterfly sanctuary.
 Check out the full itinerary below!

 Our school trips are completely customizable and can be tailored to meet your requirements.
 Speak to a specialist now to find out which additional destinations, itineraries and subject focuses are available for this trip.

 *Prices based on groups of 20 students with 2 free teacher spots.

 ✓ All accommodation costs

 ✓ Full board meals for the entire trip